 Minimizes Pressure Ulcers

-In Deerfield Episcopal Retirement, 10.34% of Patients had Pressure Ulcers
+In Deerfield Episcopal Retirement Community, 10% of Patients had Pressure Ulcers

 Minimizes Serious Falls

-In Deerfield Episcopal Retirement, 3.97% of Patients had Serious Falls
+In Deerfield Episcopal Retirement Community, 3.84% of Patients had Serious Falls

-This gauges the percentage of long-term stay patients that sustained a fall which resulted in major injury.
-Falls can happen for a variety of reasons, but excessive numbers of falls could be a sign of lower levels of patient supervision.
+This figure gauges the percent of long-term patients that suffered a fall which caused severe injury.
+Falls can happen for a variety of reasons, but high rates of major falls may be an indication of lower quality nursing care.

 Minimizes Urinary Tract Infections

-In Deerfield Episcopal Retirement, 3.26% of Patients had UTIs
+In Deerfield Episcopal Retirement Community, 3.14% of Patients had UTIs

 Appropriately Uses Anti-Psychotic Medication

-In Deerfield Episcopal Retirement, 11.5% of Patients use Anti-Psychotic Medication
+In Deerfield Episcopal Retirement Community, 12.15% of Patients use Anti-Psychotic Medication

 Appropriately Uses Anti-Anxiety Medication

-In Deerfield Episcopal Retirement, 22.5% of Patients use Anti-Anxiety Medication
+In Deerfield Episcopal Retirement Community, 21.12% of Patients use Anti-Anxiety Medication

 Managing Depression Among Residents

-This is the percentage of patients who are showing symptoms of depression.
+This indicates the percentage of residents who are exhibiting symptoms of depression.

 Appropriate Vaccine Usage

-This indicates the percent of residents who received the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This is the percent of residents that were given the pneumonia and flu vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Deerfield Episcopal Retirement, 19.28% Percentage of Patients
+In Deerfield Episcopal Retirement Community, 19.92% Percentage of Patients

 Ability to Keep Residents Mobile

-In Deerfield Episcopal Retirement, 26.79% Percentage of Residents
+In Deerfield Episcopal Retirement Community, 21.81% Percentage of Residents

-This indicates the percentage of patients that retained mobility levels over time.
-Optimizing mobility can be a great sign for residents' health.
+This indicates the percentage of patients that were able to retain mobility over time.
+Optimizing mobility can be a great sign for residents' well-being.

-In Deerfield Episcopal Retirement, 1.3 Hospitalizations per 1,000 resident days
+In Deerfield Episcopal Retirement Community, 1.47 Hospitalizations per 1,000 resident days

-This is a measure of the number of hospitalizations per thousand days of patient care.
-Minimizing hospitalizations is important to preserving the physical well-being of nursing home patients.
+This tells you the number of times residents are hospitalized per thousand days of patient care.
+There is a correlation between having fewer hospitalizations and the quality of nursing home care.

 Short-term Care: Rehospitalizations

-In Deerfield Episcopal Retirement, 26.79 Percentage of Residents Rehospitalized
+In Deerfield Episcopal Retirement Community, 21.81 Percentage of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-In Deerfield Episcopal Retirement, 72.58% Percentage of Resident
+In Deerfield Episcopal Retirement Community, 73.13% Percentage of Resident

-This tells you the percentage of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This metric is a measure of the percentage of short-term patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many would argue this is a reliable measure of a facility's rehabilitation performance.

 Scores for Asheville, NC